 I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the consolidated financial statements of NHPC Limited for the year ended 31 March 2019 under Section 143(6)(a) read with Section 129(4) of the Act.
 We conducted a supplementary audit of the financial statements of NHPC Limited, NHDC Limited and Bundelkhand Saur Urja Limited but did not conduct supplementary audit of the financial statements of Chenab Valley Power Projects Private Limited, Loktak Downstream Hydroelectric Corporation Limited and National High Power Test Laboratory Private Limited for the year ended on that date.
-This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and company personnel and a selective examination of some of the accounting records.
+This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.